cogentcore/core/docs/content/architecture/0-principles.md

 * GUI editor of config opts as a StructView has full access to field tag GUI hints, etc.
 * [[gti]] can provide access to field comments for full docs for each option -- the map impl requires  separate maps of docs vs. values.

-This is why the [[grease]] configuration and app command management system is based structs, and v2 of core uses "direct styling" functions that directly set values on the `styles.Style` style structs.
+This is why the [[cli]] configuration and app command management system is based structs, and v2 of core uses "direct styling" functions that directly set values on the `styles.Style` style structs.

 # Generate instead of `reflect`